vmsaif/list-of-projects/README.md

 ### <a href="https://github.com/vmsaif/ai-with-prolog/">AI with Prolog: Collection of Prolog Programs</a>
 A diverse set of Prolog programs showcasing various AI and logic-based solutions, authored by Saif Mahmud.
 - **Technologies**: Prolog, Depth-First Search, Breadth-First Search.
-- **Features**: Puzzle solvers, path finders, syllable dividers, and more.
+- **Features**: Puzzle solvers, pathfinders, syllable dividers, and more.

 ### <a href="https://github.com/vmsaif/openGL-sphere-lighting-program/">OpenGL Sphere Lighting Program</a>
 A C++ project designed to illuminate a sphere using OpenGL's advanced lighting techniques.